 Sustainability at Perlen Packaging

-For Perlen Packaging and our holding CPH Chemie + Papier Holding AG, sustainability and the responsible use of natural resources have always been top priorities.
+For Perlen Packaging and our holding CPH Group, sustainability and the responsible use of natural resources have always been top priorities.
 For 200 years we have been working continuously to improve our environmental footprint by using resources efficiently, minimising our waste and recycle it.
 To protect the environment, the CPH Group works continuously to reduce CO2 emissions.

 As a manufacturer, we closely follow the recycling requirements for our materials.
 Therefore, we are working on future alternatives for blister lidding films in order to take another step towards a circular economy with single-material packaging.